 Sustainable Food Trade Association Membership provides companies with support and resources to integrate sustainability knowledge and practices in their operations.
 These efforts help members differentiate their business and communicate practices with impact and integrity.

 SFTA relies on our sponsors’ support to help us go above and beyond our budgeted goals.
 Your sponsorship provides increased support for vital projects while raising the visibility of your sustainability leadership.

-- Tour and Networking Event: “Putting Sustainability into Practice at Pacific Foods.
+- Last Chance to Register for the SFTA Tour and Networking Event: “Putting Sustainability into Practice at Pacific Foods.
 Join SFTA Thursday, August 26, at Pacific Foods in Tualatin, OR, for a tour and networking event from 1pm to 4pm.
 We’ll hear about Pacific Food’s sustainability strategy, tour their facility, and network with sustainability professionals about challenges, opportunities, and innovations in environmentally and socially responsible business practices.
 Free for SFTA members, $25 for non-members.
-The signup deadline is August 22, but space is limited to 24 — so register early!
+The signup deadline is August 22 and space is limited to 24 — so register now!